Raymond Gurême: Time in Germany

 After his arrest, Gurême was sent to the Hedderneim disciplinary camp near Frankfurt, Germany.
 Faced with continuous maltreatment, Gurême decided to escape, this time with two of his fellow inmates.
 He hid in the Black Forest for various days until his recapture by the Hitler Youth.
-Following his recapture, he was placed in a high discipline camp in Oberürsel.
+Following his recapture, he was placed in a high discipline camp in Oberursel.
 In this camp, his work involved the retrieval of dead bodies from buildings attacked by the Allies.
-During his time in Oberürsel, he experienced severe and violent conditions.
+During his time in Oberursel, he experienced severe and violent conditions.
 In his autobiography, Gurême recalls intentionally working slowly in the camp, which was responded to with violent punishment.

-While working in a train station during his time in Oberürsel, Gurême encountered another opportunity to escape.
-On June 15, 1944, he hid inside a pile of coal in a train going to France, getting help from the train's French driver.
+While working in a train station during his time in Oberursel, Gurême encountered another opportunity to escape.
+On 15 June 1944, he hid inside a pile of coal in a train going to France, getting help from the train's French driver.

 Returning to France

-Once Gurême returned to France, hearing of the D-day landings of Allied forces in Normandy on June 6, 1944, he decided to re-join the Resistance.
+Once Gurême returned to France, hearing of the D-day landings of Allied forces in Normandy on 6 June 1944, he decided to re-join the Resistance.
 He managed to meet up with the French Forces of the Interior (FFI), which accepted him into their forces despite his nomad status.
 During this time, the FFI were receiving orders from London through the exiled French government and fought diligently for the reoccupation of Paris by Allied forces.
 Gurême was involved in various missions in Porte de la Chapelle, Saint-Denis, Enghien, Pontoise and Argenteuil, as well as street fighting during the liberation of Paris.
 On August 25, 1944, the liberation of Paris marked the surrender of Nazi forces in Paris.

 Despite the full liberation of France at the end of WWII, there were still interned nomads up until June 1946.
 This made it difficult for Gurême to reunite with his family after the war.